 MTI offers three options for business degrees.
 All two-year options lead to the completion of an Associate of Applied Science degree.
-In the first year, all students take a core group of courses that prepares them to make the decision to take the Accounting emphasis or the Management emphasis their second year.
+In the first year, all students take a core group of courses that prepares them to make the decision to take the Accounting, Business Management or Promotions and Sales emphasis their second year.

 The integration of technology allows students to take courses face-to-face, hybrid (online and face-to-face) and online.
 This offers a degree of flexibility that students today want.
 Accounting is the "language" of business.
-Accountants and
+Accountants and bookkeepers continue to be in high demand; the Accounting